Mississippi Delta AVA

 Mississippi Delta is an American Viticultural Area (AVA) on the left (east) bank of the Mississippi River, between Memphis, Tennessee, and Vicksburg, Mississippi.
-It includes portions of the Mississippi Delta and the watershed of the lower Mississippi River in the states of Louisiana (west bank), Mississippi, and Tennessee.
-The appellation was recognized on October 1, 1984 by the Bureau of Alcohol, Tobacco and Firearms (ATF), Treasury after reviewing the petition from Mr. Samuel H. Rushmg of The Winery Rushing, for the establishment of a viticultural area in northwestern Mississippi (with minute segments in Tennessee and Louisiana), to be known as "Mississippi Delta."
+It includes portions of the Mississippi Delta landform and the watershed of the lower Mississippi River in the states of Louisiana (west bank), Mississippi, and Tennessee.
+The wine appellation was established as the nation's 68^{th} and each state's initial AVA on August 30, 1984 by the Bureau of Alcohol, Tobacco and Firearms (ATF), Treasury after reviewing the petition submitted by Mr. Samuel H. Rushing, of The Winery Rushing, proposing the viticultural area in northwestern Mississippi, with minute segments in Tennessee and Louisiana, to be known as "Mississippi Delta."